5 from 174 votes

 Instructions

-- Heat wok or heavy bottomed pot on high and add 1/2 tbsp of oil.
-Add chilis and saute for 1 minute and remove once the chilis have infused in the oil.
+• Heat a wok or heavy bottomed pot on medium heat and add 1/2 tbsp of oil.
+Add the chilis and saute for 1 minute and remove the chilis once they have darkened slightly and infused in the oil.

-- In the pot, pour in 8 cups of chicken stock and season with white pepper, sugar, msg, light soy sauce and dark soy sauce, and sesame oil.
-Mix and season with salt to taste.
+• In the same pot over medium high heat, pour in the chicken stock and season with white pepper, sugar, msg, light soy sauce, dark soy sauce, and sesame oil.
+Mix until combined.

-- Add sliced mushrooms, bamboo shoots, and tofu and mix well.
+• Add the sliced mushrooms, bamboo shoots, and tofu and mix well.
 Cover and bring to a boil.

-- Uncover the pot and mix in the cornstarch slurry and stir until the broth has thickened to your preference.
+• Mix together the water and cornstarch to create the cornstarch slurry.
+Uncover the pot and mix in the cornstarch slurry and stir until the broth has thickened to a silky texture.

-- Turn heat to low, then pour in the beaten egg in a steady stream into the soup while simultaneously mixing the soup with a ladle to form egg ribbons throughout the soup
+• Turn off the heat and let the broth cool to 150F-160F, then pour in the beaten egg in a steady stream into the soup while simultaneously mixing the soup with a ladle to form egg ribbons.

-- Add 3 tbsp of white vinegar and additional sesame oil to taste.
-Mix together, garnish with green onions and serve.
+• Add 3 tbsp of white vinegar and mix together, garnish with scallions and serve!

 Notes